 How should we resolve this problem?
 The example of the stone and the meteor are not compelling since the stone and the meteor would both have to halt or turn back once they hit ground.
 Neither the motion of the stone nor the motion of the meteor can be continuous.
 There could be no continuous motion apart from the rotation of the finite spheres.
-And Crescas' infinite outer space vacuum in continuous nonrotational motion could not go on, but must suffer entropic dissipation.
+And Crescas' infinite outer space vacuum in continuous nonrotational motion could not go on, but must suffer entropic dissipation, per Newton's Second Law of Thermodynamics.